davidinoa/davidinoa/README.md

 ### Hello there! 👋

-I'm a spirited web engineer committed to crafting meaningful web experiences.
+<p>I'm a spirited web engineer committed to crafting meaningful web experiences.</p>
-I write software because I'm passionate about making things, learning, and contributing to society.
+<p>I write software because I'm passionate about making things, learning, and contributing to society.</p>
-My curiosity and self-learning ethos drive me to continuously explore the latest web technologies and advocate for best practices in the ever-evolving digital landscape.
+<p>My curiosity and self-learning ethos drive me to continuously explore the latest web technologies and advocate for best practices in the ever-evolving digital landscape.</p>

 <!--
 **davidinoa/davidinoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.